 - Video15 Top Motion Graphics Video Templates for Premiere Pro (2018)Andrew Childress

-- Video10 Best Lower Thirds Video Templates for Premiere ProMarie Gardiner
+- Video10+ Best Lower Thirds Title Templates for Videos in Premiere ProMarie Gardiner

 Have you tried out Adobe Rush?
 What features does it need to become your main editing platform?
 Let me know in the comments section below.